stefanfluck/palmpy/docs/palmpy-documentation.md

 The leaf area density array will be filled between `HEIGHT_BOT` and `HEIGHT_TOP` based on the chosen LAI and two shape parameters [alpha and beta](https://en.wikipedia.org/wiki/Beta_distribution).
 The following figure provides an overview about possible tree shapes that can be constructed with alpha and beta.
 This figure can be called with the function call ``mst.showbetadistribution()`` with a loaded palmpy module.

 <img src="palmpy-documentation.assets/alphabeta.jpg" alt="alphabeta"  />

 <center><font size="-1">Resulting shapes for different alpha and beta values.
-A fractional tree height of 1 represents tree top, 0 the ground level.</font></center>
+A fractional tree height of 1 represents tree top, 0 the HEIGHT_BOT value, so the lower limit of the tree crown.</font></center>